IgiCodes/igicore-queue-standalone/README.md

     # ...
 More players here

-DisconnectGrace: 30   # In seconds
+DisconnectGrace: 60   # In Seconds
-QueueWhenNotFull: false   # Set to 'true' to force players in one by one, even when the server isn't full
+QueueWhenNotFull: false   # true/false
+ConnectingTimeout: 120   # In Seconds
 ```

 # Commands
 There are few commands available to you via RCON (or the server terminal), all prefixed with the `queue` commands.

+`queue help` - Output the all possible commands in the console.

 `queue status` - Output the current queue.